Hong-yu-Zhang/OmniESI/README.md

 The official code repository of "Multi-purpose enzyme-substrate interaction prediction with progressive conditional deep learning"

 # News
-⭐**Jun 25, 2025:** More downstream applications coming in one weeks.
+⭐**Jun 25, 2025:** More downstream applications coming in one week.
 Stay tuned!😊

 ⭐**Nov 26, 2024:** The source code for OmniESI is released!